Skip to Content

 Scottish fold cat with yellow eyes

-They are moderately active and enjoy toys that test their agility and challenge their intelligence, like puzzle toys.
+They are moderately active and enjoy toys that test their agility and challenge their intelligence, like interactive puzzle toys.
 Scottish fold cats crave attention and make great companions, so expect to play with them when you get home from work or school.

 Grey scottish fold cat face up close